Twins vs. Rockies Player Props Betting Odds

 Kepler Stats

-- Kepler has picked up at least one hit in two straight games.
-In his last five games he is batting .389 with a double, a home run, four walks and three RBI.
+- Kepler has hit safely in three games in a row.
+During his last five outings he is batting .444 with a double, two home runs, three walks and six RBI.

 Kepler Recent Games